depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

      <li>Backup: Backup the reward along the path taken according to the tree policy.</li>
      </ol>
      </details>
-  2. What characteristics make MCTS a good choice?
+  2. What characteristics make MCTS a good choice to implement for a game?
   3. What are examples of domain knowledge default policies in Go?
   4. Why is UCT optimal?
 Can you prove that the failure probability at the root converges to zero at a polynomial rate in the number of games simulated?
      <details><summary>Solution</summary>
      <p>
      </p>